austintoddj/texastwisters/src/data/policies/billing-and-membership.md

   * **Drop Requests:** To avoid future charges, submit drop requests through the Customer Portal by the 15th of the month prior to the desired cancellation date.

   ### Discounts

-  * **Military Discount:** We offer a 10% discount to Veterans and their families.
-Please contact us for verification and application.

   * **Multi-Class Discount:** Students enrolled in multiple classes automatically receive a 10% discount.